jdt/ambushift/README.md

 ## The Vagrant environment
 The vagrant server automatically forwards ports 80 and 3306 (HTTP and MySQL).
 If those are in use on your local machine, change them in the vagrantfile to another port in order to access the application.

+## Development
+Gulp is used to manage both CSS and JS files.
+Run 'gulp bundleCss' or 'gulp bundleJs' to bundle changes and start watching for future changes to be automatically merged into the scripts used.

 ## Running
 Simply 'vagrant up' and point a browser to http://localhost/app_dev.php Note that the installation downloads and installs required libraries via composer, but that there is no output for this on the vagrant output.
 It might seem as if the installation hangs for a bit, but it is recommended to let it run for some time before aborting.
 While this is happening you should see files and directories being created in the Source/vendor directory.